 Consider how you present yourself on social media and online forums.
 You may need to do some digital housecleaning.

-First, make sure all information is current and accurate and presents you in the best light possible.
-If there’s anything you wouldn’t want a potential employer to see — photos from a recent family vacation or your unfiltered thoughts about your favorite sports team’s performance this past season, for example — review your privacy settings to prevent sensitive items from becoming public.
+Make sure all information is current and accurate and presents you in the best light possible.
+If there’s anything you wouldn’t want a potential employer to see — photos from a recent vacation or your unfiltered thoughts about your favorite sports team’s performance this past season, for example — review your privacy settings to prevent sensitive items from becoming public.

 Goal #5: I will expand my professional network — online and offline

-If your plan to find a new job in 2017 is to just sit in front of the computer and look for jobs online, you’d better rethink your strategy.
+If your plan to find a new role is sitting in front of the computer and looking for jobs online, you’d better rethink your strategy.
 In addition to submitting applications through recruiting sites and job boards, you need to work on expanding your professional network — both online and offline.
 The latter is especially important.